-Constant Voltage Transformer is also called voltage regulator.
-CVT is used in tank circuit specially made of high voltage winding and capacitor to deliver uninterrupted average output with unstable input.
+Constant Voltage Transformer is also called a voltage regulator.
+CVT is used in tank circuits specially made of high-voltage winding and capacitors to deliver uninterrupted average output with unstable input.
 The Constant Voltage Transformer suppliers in Chennai offer superior quality design and performance.
 The CVT is an eye-catcher as it comes with no moving parts and solely relies on loop saturation attributes to draw the conflict in the normal input voltage.
 There are two sides to the circuit, the primary and secondary.
-Magnet is implanted in the primary side and the circuit coil is placed in the secondary side.
+The magnet is implanted in the primary side and the circuit coil is placed in the secondary side.
 The regulation happens due to the magnetic saturation just over the secondary side.
 The CVT is a ferroresonant transformer also called ferros.
-It has excellent surge arrester endowed with high isolation supported by inbuilt protection from short circuit.
+It has an excellent surge arrester endowed with high isolation supported by inbuilt protection from short circuits.
 Both the transformer and the capacitors are consistent and require very low maintenance.

 Special Features Of Constant Voltage Transformer

-It has unique configuration that offer isolation from load equipment.
-Moreover the device is free from surges and line noise.
-The product is highly reliable and long lasting supported by warranties.
-There is a huge demand for CVT in the market and the device can be customized to meet the client needs.
+It has a unique configuration that offers isolation from load equipment.
+Moreover, the device is free from surges and line noise.
+The product is highly reliable and long-lasting supported by warranties.
+There is a huge demand for CVT in the market and the device can be customized to meet the client's needs.

 Applications of CVT

 The Constant voltage transformer (CVT) comes with a wide range of applications especially where inbuilt and reliable line voltage alterations are of importance.
-The output is primarily square wave suitable for rectifier output as it comes with a decent circuit attributes.
-Though, the disadvantage is the regulation and efficiency related to load and frequency.
+The output is primarily square wave suitable for rectifier output as it comes with a decent circuit attribute.
+However, the disadvantage is the regulation and efficiency related to load and frequency.

-There are host of applications that need CVT and these include equipment listed below:
+There is a host of applications that need CVT and these include equipment listed below: